cointobanks/sentinel/README.md

 ## License

-Released under the MIT license, under the same terms as DashCore itself.
+Released under the MIT license, under the same terms as LifetionCoinCore itself.
 See [LICENSE](LICENSE) for more info.